Nina-nina123/RF-Agent/Question difficulty scoring & categorization/README.md

 # Question Difficulty Scoring & Validation

 This module assigns a difficulty score (1–5) to each multiple-choice question in the RFIC textbook test bank and validates whether the score correlates with LLM accuracy across small, medium, and frontier models.

+To ensure annotation reliability, we additionally perform **manual validation** on difficulty scoring and question type classification. **20% samples** are manually reviewed to verify that difficulty levels appropriately reflect the required RF reasoning complexity and that reasoning-type assignments remain semantically consistent and well aligned with question intent.

 ## File Description